HSCC TNR Grant Program and Helpful Information

 - ALL program labor, (trapping, transport, recovery assistance, etc) personal vehicles, personal facilities and supplies, gas/maintenance are provided by volunteers at their personal expense and time.

 - Program support is limited by funding availability and volunteer labor availability at all times.

 TNR Grants, Coverage Areas and Donations:

-Summerlee Foundation Grant: This generous grant funds FVRCP vaccines, Flea/Tick topical treatment, and dewormer for all feral cats at the time of their TNR surgery.
-This will continue until the grant funds for the year are expended.
+FVRCP vaccines, Flea/Tick topical treatment, and dewormer for all feral cats at the time of their TNR surgery is currently funded by public TNR program donations.
+This will continue until funds are expended

 TNR Donations: TNR Donations pay all program expenses and provide funding for limited feral medical expense and surgeries (case by case basis) for community cats in non-covered MDA areas.
 Donation funded services and covered expenses are strictly limited by available TNR program donations.
 When there is limited or no funding, services are reduced or terminated until funding is available (via new donations or new grants).